alob-mtc/driftdetector/README.md

 ## Key Design Decisions

 1. **AWS SDK Choice**: I chose AWS SDK for Go v2 for improved performance and better context-aware API design.
+   - **Bulk AWS API Operations**: Leveraged AWS DescribeInstances' support for bulk queries.
+Bulk-fetching the instance as opposed to getting them 1 by 1 which is very good for performance.
+   - Also introduced batching to minimize the chance of throttling that can be called by abusing the bulk-fetch feature of the AWS API.

 2. **Terraform Parsing**: I utilized HashiCorp's HCL library for parsing Terraform configuration files.
 This gives direct access to the configuration structure without having to run Terraform commands.